Day Seven: El Silencio Como Lugar

 Charcoal Sketch: Amy Tucker, 2026

 When language ceases, silence begins.
-But it does not begin because language ceases.
+But it begins for reasons beyond the ceasing of language.
 The absence of language simply makes the presence of silence more apparent.

 This distinction matters.
 If silence were merely the cessation of sound, it would be defined entirely by what it lacks.
 It would be a negative space, an emptiness awaiting filling.
 But Picard insists that silence has substance, has being, has its own formative power.
 Silence, in his account, shapes human beings just as language shapes us, though in different ways.